Cultural Competency Action Group Meeting 1 Discussion Board | |

 Class looks at concept as well as theories on organizational and individual level.

-Students are a diverse group, although most tend to be already in public health
+Students are a diverse group, although most tend to be already in public health profession.
+Reach a large number of people through.

 Students are self-assessed their abilities on all 68 core competencies.
 One of those is cultural competency.